AdamUWA/coroner/README.md

 To start the terminal chat simply type `python chat.py` and you should be able to start chatting with one of the documents (it'll take a little while to boot the first time).

-**NB** The documents have a `.jsonl` extension because I have already pre-vectorized the chunks of each document.
-This makes the process a little smoother and much faster.
+The documents have a `.jsonl` extension because they have already been through the preprocessor.
+This makes loading the vector database more efficient.

 Here is an example interaction: